-The first quarter of 2016 witnessed a dramatic rise of unsolicited emails with malicious attachments.
-By the end of 2015, the number of spoof emails began to grow.
+The first quarter of 2016 witnessed a dramatic rise of phishing emails with malicious attachments.
+By the end of 2015, the number of phishing scams began to grow.
 By the end of Q1 2016, this growth took a sharp upturn.In an alert issued on April 4th this year, FBI warned about the dramatic increase in business email scams.
 These so-called “CEO Scams” are emails sent from an identity that poses to be the CEO, a company attorney or a trusted vendor.
 According to this alert, the average loss per scam is more than $25,000, to say the least.
 With over 79 countries along with U.S. filing complaints of phishing emails, it is important to get acquainted with tips to avoid such scams.

 Defence Mechanism for Companies